-To one used to the more universal syntax of Lisp pairs upon which the definition of read and compile time macros is quite natural , the Java syntax available to the Java programmer may be said to suck.
+To one used to the more universal syntax of s-expr pairs upon which the definition of read and compile time macros is quite natural 1, the syntax available to the JAVA programmer may be said to suck.
 To alleviate this situation, the JSS contrib introduces the SHARPSIGN-DOUBLE-QUOTE (#") reader macro, which allows the the specification of the name of invoking function as the first element of the relevant s-expr which tends to be more congruent to how Lisp programmers seem to be wired to think.

-While quite useful, we don't expect that the JSS contrib will be the last experiment in wrangling Java from Common Lisp.
+While quite useful, we don't expect that the JSS contrib will be the last experiment in wrangling JAVA from COMMON LISP.